processone/docs.ejabberd.im/content/admin/configuration.md

 This module can be configured by using those options that should be placed in general section of config file:

-- **`websocket_ping_interval: Seconds`**: Defines time between pings send by server to client (websocket level protocol pings are used for this) to keep connection active.
+- **`websocket_ping_interval: Seconds`**: Defines time between pings send by server to client (Websocket level protocol pings are used for this) to keep connection active.
 If client won't respond to two corresponding pings connection will be assumed as closed.
 Value of `0` can be used to disable it feature.
-This options do make server send pings only for connections using rfc compilant protocol, for older style connections server expects that whitespace pings would be used for this purpose.
+This options do make server send pings only for connections using rfc compliant protocol, for older style connections server expects that whitespace pings would be used for this purpose.
 Default value of this option is set to 60.